ej838639/charis/docs/devops/gcp_deploy_cloud_run.md

 The following assumes that a react app exists, Dockerfile exists, gcp is installed locally, a project is created, and a Custom Domain is built.
 - See docker.md in this folder to create the Dockerfile
 - See gcp_custom_domain.md in this folder to create a zone for a custom domain

+See bottom of CLI on how to deploy an updated version of the app.

 Cloud Run Google doc
 https://cloud.google.com/run/docs/setup